 Friedrich Hayek, (1899 – 23 March 1992) Economics noted for economic liberalism.
 The Road to Serfdom Nobel Prize economics 1974 (became a British citizen in 1938)

 Robert Adler (1913-2007) Austrian born inventor.
-Adler held numerous patents, including early versions of remote control.
-He escaped Austria in 1939, and took refuge in the US, where he began working at Zenith Electronics.
+Adler held numerous patents, including early versions of the remote control.
+He escaped Austria in 1939 and took refuge in the US, where he began working at Zenith Electronics.

 Gustav Klimt (1862 – 1918) Austrian symbolist painter, he was a leading figure in the new artistic movement of the Vienna Secession.
 Klimt’s work focused on the female body and was often criticised for his unorthodox ‘eroticism’.
 His work ‘the Kiss’ is one of the most famous works of the Twentieth Century and a high point of his “Golden Period” where he portrayed works in gold.

 Fred Zinnemann (1907-1997) Austrian born American film producer.
 Zinnemaan received 65 Oscar nominations, winning 27, including 4 best picture.
 He mixed actors with civilians to give added realism.
 Some of his most famous films include High Noon (1952), A Man For All Seasons (1966), The Day of the Jackal (1973).

 Niki Lauda (1949-) Austrian F1 driver.
 Lauda was F1 World Champion three times, in 1975, 1977 and 1984.
 Lauda was champion for both Ferrari and McLaren.
 Since retirement, he has set up his own airline company.